 It is imperative to know that there will be “End of Life” (commonly abbreviated as EOL) for each version in this development model, after which the dev team will no longer release updates.
-No updates implies open security holes, and compatibility issues with latest hardware.
+No updates imply open security holes and compatibility issues with the latest hardware.
 Several major Linux distributions follow this system, including Ubuntu, Linux Mint, elementary OS, Fedora, etc..

 Rolling Release Development

 In the Rolling release development model, updates are released continuously, and so there is no such thing like version minor release or major release.
 The updates are released frequently (varies from distribution to distribution) across all areas of the operating system, including the Linux kernel, the desktop environment, and all applications.
 This implies the operating system is always up-to-date and doesn’t have an end of life as long as the distribution itself is maintained.
 Linux distributions often release what is called as a snapshot, which is an ISO image containing updates at that particular day.